-Mansion de Chocolate is a chocolate-themed hotel with a spa, museum, pool club and chocolate-making workshops.
+Mansion de Chocolate is a chocolate-themed hotel with a spa, museum, pool club, and chocolate-making workshops.
 Located in the city center of Granada, Nicaragua, Mansion de Chocolate is a choco lovers delight.
-We spent a full day there and it was one of the most fun indoor activities we did during our Central America backpacking trip.
+I spent a full day there and it was one of the most fun indoor activities I did during my Central America backpacking trip.

 You will want to arrive bright and early for your big day of indulgence.
-We were warmly welcomed by the staff at the reception desk at 9am, where we confirmed our treatment appointments for the day.
+I was warmly welcomed by the staff at the reception desk at 9 am, where they confirmed my treatment appointments for the day.
 If you haven’t already made a reservation, you can browse one of the treatment menus and register for one of the four Bean-to-Bar workshops held each day.

-For our big day, we chose the Azteca package which included Choco Therapy, Choco Mani and Choco Pedi.
+For my big day, I chose the Azteca package which included Choco Therapy, Choco Mani, and Choco Pedi.
 There are five different package options for chocolate treatments with combinations of facial, manicure, pedicure, therapy (body scrub) and reflexology.
 If being dipped in chocolate isn’t your thing, then there are plenty of other classic spa treatments.

 Choco Therapy is a full body scrub and exfoliation with chocolate.
 As far as sweet dreams go – this is the jackpot!
-Darrell and I met with our masseurs and were escorted into our individual treatment rooms.
+I met with my masseur and was escorted into our individual treatment rooms.
 Much like a traditional massage, you are provided an opportunity to disrobe in private.

 I found this to be an utterly unique experience.
 While laying in the treatment room, fully coated in chocolate, I couldn’t help but giggle to myself about how surreal the situation was.
 The entire process takes one hour.
 Following that, you can hop into one of the Choco Spa showers and rinse yourself off.

 While in between appointments, why not wander around the mansion and grounds.
 Tony, the concierge, will be more than happy to show you all the facilities, including the Choco Museum and Shop.
-He took us here to give us an overview of the history of cacao in Nicaragua, a few samples of chocolate (from light to dark) as well as chocolate tea, liquors and wine.
+He took me here to give an overview of the history of cacao in Nicaragua, a few samples of chocolate (from light to dark) as well as chocolate tea, liquors, and wine.

 The “Beans to Bar” workshop is more than just a chocolate-making class.
-It is a mini-lesson in history, agriculture, cooking and how to have fun.
-We had Jose as our instructor and enjoyed trading travel stories as well as playful banter during our workshop.
+It is a mini-lesson in history, agriculture, cooking, and how to have fun.
+I had Jose as our instructor and enjoyed trading travel stories as well as playful banter during our workshop.

-As edible chocolate requires tempering, a more time consuming process, we skipped a few steps in order to make our bars.
+As edible chocolate requires tempering, a more time-consuming process, we skipped a few steps in order to make our bars.
 Presented with the pre-made batter, guests are able to choose from a variety of nuts and spices to add into their chocolate before setting.
-I picked cashews, while Darrell chose coffee.
-The third bar was a mixture of both.
+I picked cashews.
 Once the batter is mixed and poured into the trays, it just needs to cool in the refrigerator for a couple of hours before you can take your bar away with you.

 1:00pm: Pool Time